knaw-huc/annorepo/docs/api-usage.md

 Use a `slug` header to choose your own container name.
 If a container with the same name already exists, AnnoRepo will generate a new one.
+Setting `readOnlyForAnonymousUsers` to `true` will give anonymous users (those without an api-key) read-only access to the public endpoints.
+Default is `false`

 #### Request